NFL Playoff Schedule 2019: Bracket Dates, Picture and Wild-Card Predictions

 What awaits is a Bears defense that has allowed a league-low 17.7 points per game.
 The Eagles are going to need every bit of that offensive chemistry to put points on the board in Chicago.

 This game will largely come down to Foles' health.
-He left Sunday's game with a rib injury, and he is set to undergo further tests on Monday, according to Fox Sports' Jay Glazer:
+He left Sunday's game against Washington with a rib injury, and he is set to undergo further tests Monday, according to Fox Sports' Jay Glazer:

 Jay Glazer @JayGlazer